pkykevin/Kevin_Portfolio/README.md

 # Kevin Park
 Welcome to my data science portfolio.
-I am passionate about data analytics, data visualization, and building machine learnig models.
+I am passionate about data analytics, data visualization, and machine learning that can provide insights and solve real-world problems.
 ## Predictive models in category based on Carsales datasets

 * This project is to build a tool to analyse, compare, predict and visualize the important features and price of different car categories or makes.